hydroper-jet/lang/design/design.md

 # Proxy

-JetWork supports proxies with the `proxy` attribute to indicate custom behavior.
+Jet supports proxies with the `proxy` attribute to indicate custom behavior.
 Miscellaneous proxies are supported, including `add()`, and other proxies.
 Here is one example:

 ```
 public class ProxyExample {